fredericklussier/Lifepo4weredPyController/ReadMe.rst

 | rate'                         | na        | read only  | True                 |
 +-------------------------------+-----------+------------+----------------------+

-'rate: Will give the battery pourcentage
+'rate: return the level of the battery power based on the shutdown data value as the 0 reference.

 +-------------------------------------------------------------------------------+